AxxturelHyphen/Apuntes_Clase/Guija/English DAM/INGLES.md

 	C - 2
 	`As it was an accident, just notify the employee to be more careful about their company belongings` B - 3
-	`Reset the printer to fabric settings and advise the employee` E - 4
+	`Reset the printer to fabric settings and notice the employee for good` E - 4
 	`Fire the employee immediately and give him a motivational speech` A - 5